PlaidCloud/website/content/en/docs/tasks/manage-kubernetes-objects/_index.md

 ---
-title: "Manage Kubernetes Objects"
+title: "Manage PlaidCloud Objects"
-description: Declarative and imperative paradigms for interacting with the Kubernetes API.
+description: Declarative and imperative paradigms for interacting with the PlaidCloud API.
 weight: 25
 ---